ArmanJR/LinkedIn-Job-Skills-Highlighter/README.md

 Script:

-[paste code from step 3 here]
+[Paste code from step 3 here]
 ```

 7. Copy the generated code into the Tampermonkey script, and save
 8. Refresh LinkedIn

+> [!IMPORTANT]
+> Please note that for the extension to work, you must open a LinkedIn Jobs page (`https://www.linkedin.com/jobs/collections/...`) and then **reload** the page.

 ## Features

 - Case-insensitive keyword matching
 - Works with dynamic content loading
 - Customizable keywords and colors
-- Initially configured for LinkedIn but can be modified for any website
+- Initially configured for LinkedIn, but can be modified for any website

 ## License